 I combine many different exercises to keep my interest in working up a sweat at least four days a week.
 Running, spinning, yoga, and barre classes are all exercises I love to do when I’m at home in the U.S., but what if there’s not always a yoga studio where I’m traveling?
-Plenty of free resources exist when this happens, but I just have to make sure my best friend comes along: wi-fi.
+Plenty of resources exist when this happens, but I just have to make sure my best friend comes along: wi-fi.

 Yoga with Adriene – With over a million subscribers, Texan-born Adriene is big news in the yoga community.
 Her videos are easy-to-follow cover everything from bloating, period pains, heartbreak and of course – yoga classes.

 Fitness Blender – Total body workouts that you can customize including length, calorie burn, body focus, equipment needed, etc.